 History of the Canada Seniors’ Games

 The first Canada 55+ Games was hosted in 1996 and Nova Scotians have competed in every single one.
 However, an official Team Nova Scotia was first involved in 2004.
-The 2020 Games have been postponed to 2022 and will be held in Kamloops, BC.
-Will you be #teamNS?
+The 2020 Games were postponed, due to pandemic, and pushed out to 2022 where they were held in Kamloops, BC.
+Quebec City hosted a tremendous National games event in 2024.
+The 2026 Games were to have been held in Winnipeg but have been postponed, pushed out to 2028, host city soon to be announced.

 stats From the past